gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 {% endraw %}

 ### WifiInfoObject {#WifiInfoObject}
-An object containing a wireless network (Wi-Fi) state of a client device, whether the wireless network is enabled and connected.
+An object containing a wireless network (Wi-Fi) state of a client device, whether the wireless network is turned on and connected.

 #### Object field